LaunchCodeEducation/data-analysis-curriculum/content/assignments/assignment4/checkpoint-2/_index.md

 ## Submitting Your Work

 When finished with your EDA, make sure to push your changes up to GitHub.
-Copy the link to your GitHub repository and paste it into the submission box in Canvas for Graded Assignment 4: Checkpoint 2 and click Submit.
+Copy the link to your GitHub repository and paste it into the submission box in Canvas for Graded Assignment 4: Checkpoint 2 and click *Submit*.

 [Back to Final Project Overview]({{% relref "./../" %}})